sbidwaibing/sbidwaibing/README.md

     Diploma in Computer Engineering                 Aug 2016 - May 2019 (Pune, IN)

 > Technical Skills
-    Please refer to my website/resume for the latest technical skills listing, Website + Resume available at - https://sbidwaibing.github.io/SukrutB
+    Please refer to my website/resume for the latest technical skills listing.
+    Website + Resume available at - https://sbidwaibing.github.io/SukrutB

 > Collaborations: